vbobrov/slideshow/README.md

 The device is connected to a monitor with 16:9 aspect ratio, eg. 1920x1080

-I'm assuming that the Raspberry PI will be dedicated to the slideshow and we don't need to bother with virtual environments.
+I'm assuming that the Raspberry PI will be dedicated to the slideshow and we don't need Python virtual environments.

 ### Clone slideshow repository